-Actual revenue for fiscal 2018 was \$699.4 million, and actual full-year non-GAAP income from operations was \$76.0 million.
-As a result, Mr. Hammer was awarded \$349,757, or approximately 53% of his fiscal 2018 target bonus amount, related to achievement against his total revenue (88% of target earned) and non-GAAP EBIT performance targets (0% of target earned).
+Actual revenue for fiscal 2019 was \$711.0 million, and actual full-year non-GAAP income from operations was \$111.9 million.
+As a result, Mr. Hammer was awarded \$605,672, or approximately 92% of his fiscal 2019 target bonus amount, related to achievement against his total revenue (61% of target earned) and non-GAAP EBIT performance targets (139% of target earned).
+Pursuant to the terms of the separation agreement executed by the company and Mr. Hammer upon his retirement as President and CEO in February 2019, as described in further detail below, Mr. Hammer was entitled to, among other things, all declared but unpaid bonuses for the fiscal year, including the foregoing.